 Brianne Hardwick (Brooke Simon, Famous Last Words)

-Leslie Blake (Kim Hyatt, What Happens at Sundown; Witness the Fourth, Unlucky Seven)
+Leslie Blake (Kim Hyatt, What Happens at Sundown; Witness the Fourth, Unlucky Seven; Susan Delafontaine, Visions of Sugarplums)

 Ash Witherell (Victoria Camden, What Happens at Sundown; Lady Chantilly, Eat Cake; Helen Marshall, Mum’s the Word)